divyesh-agrawal/Event-Staking/README.md

 ## Technologies Used

-Solidity, NodeJS, React, Blockchain and MongoDB
+Solidity, NodeJS, React and Blockchain

 ## Prerequisites